 The DiMenna-Nyselius Library also affirms the American Library Association's Library Bill of Rights.

-Materials will be excluded if it does not comply with Fairfield University's policy on academic freedom (shown on page 3 of this document), specifically if it is defamatory, willfully false, obscene, or, promotes racial hatred or discrimination.
+Materials will be excluded if they do not comply with Fairfield University's policy on academic freedom, specifically if it is defamatory, willfully false, obscene, or, promotes racial hatred or discrimination.

 Exhibit spaces may not be used for commercial purposes, for the solicitation of business, for profit or for fundraising.
 No pricing information will be displayed within the exhibit.